 This particular theme is perfect for back to school season.
 Kids are already so excited about school supplies and art materials, so this capitalizes on that excitement.

 For this feed me activity, students will feed crayons to the crayon box.
 My kids thought this was so funny.

 There are number cards that show “Feed me the number” and then a ten-frame or counting picture is shown underneath.
 So there is one set with ten frames for numbers 0-10 and one set with counting pictures for 0-10.

 All of the crayon cards that you feed to the crayon box have a numeral written on them.

 Feed Me Numbers

 This numbers crayon activity can be played independently or in pairs.
 It would be perfect for math centers, morning tubs or even at home with your kids.

-I have made it in color AND black and white so that you can use it no matter what your
+I have made it in color AND black and white so that you can use it no matter what your printing situation is like.

 - The Feed Me Numbers Printable (button to download at the bottom of this post)